 Jet is the direct carrier for the bond, taking out the middlemen who slow down the application process, cost you more in fees and commissions, and leave you on the side of the road if you receive a bond claim.

 The Lost Title Bond starts at $100 for a three-year term, but the price depends on the bond limit required.
 Bond limits over $15,000 require a personal credit check.
 Other relevant documents, such as a bill of sale, may be needed.
 The chart below shows different limits and their corresponding rates.

 The Lost Title Bond has a limit that is 1.5 times the fair market value of the vehicle, as determined by the Arizona Motor Vehicle Division.
 The limit should be enough to repay any previous or future owner from expenses (including attorney fees) or damages if this bond was issued incorrectly.

-For example, imagine a vehicle is given as a gift between family members or friends, but the physical title certificate or any other proof of ownership cannot be found.
+Imagine a vehicle is given as a gift between family members or friends, but the physical title certificate or any other proof of ownership cannot be found.
 Arizona MVD’s bonded title process helps the receiver establish proper ownership of the vehicle by conducting a title and lien search, and then reaching out via certified mail to any interested parties in the vehicle’s past.
 If no ownership interest is claimed, ownership can be transferred to the receiver (provided all taxes are paid).

 State of Arizona Department of Transportation

 Motor Vehicle Division

 The Arizona Lost Title Bond is required to remain active for three years after it is posted and cannot be cancelled by the vehicle owner or Jet for any reason.
 Therefore, no refund is applicable.